Do I Need to Use a Data Source Component?

 - When the data object is already created in code.
 You can directly set a data item's DataSource to the existing data object;

-- When data items are using the same data.
-Each data item will execute its data retrieval method on its own, even if all data items are bound to the same data source component.
-In such case, you can reorganize the layout in order to benefit from data-binding approaches like How to Databind to Collection Properties and Use DataObject as a datasource for nested data items (Table, List, Crosstab, Graph).
+- When data items are using the same data and you use a Reporting version prior to R3 2019 (18.104.22.1688).
+With the older versions, each data item will execute its data retrieval method on its own, even if all data items are bound to the same data source component.
+In such case, you can reorganize the layout in order to benefit from data-binding approaches like Databind to Collection Properties and Use DataObject as a datasource for nested data items (Table, List, Crosstab, Graph).